Aurel Suciu

 Suciu joined the Romanian National Party (PNR) after its establishment in 1881, sitting on its executive from 1892 to 1894.
 He became a prominent advocate on behalf of Transylvania's Romanians.
 In 1892, he helped draft the Transylvanian Memorandum.
 In May 1892, he was part of a delegation to Vienna that aimed to submit the document to Emperor Francis Joseph, who refused to receive the petitioners.
 A year later, together with the PNR's entire executive, he was indicted by the Hungarian authorities; the trial was held at Cluj in May 1894.
 He was sentenced to a year and a half in prison and initially returned to Arad with his co-defendant Mihai Veliciu; the two received a hero's welcome.
 In early August, once the sentence was upheld, they were arrested and led to the train station by local peasants, soldiers and intellectuals.
 When the train passed through Budapest, a crowd of Romanians greeted them.
 Finally, the two arrived at their destination, the prison at Vác.
 All the signatories were released in September 1895, following a pardon from Franz Joseph.
 Suciu had become ill during his detention, and unsuccessfully sought treatment in Vienna.
-His health gradually declined until he died at Arad in early 1898; the funeral served as an occasion for a patriotic demonstration by the hundreds of Romanians who attended.
+His health gradually declined until he died at Arad on 14 February 1898; the funeral served as an occasion for a patriotic demonstration by the hundreds of Romanians who attended.